amit94ece/la-crime-dynamics-analysis/README.md

+Certainly!
+I'll update the README.md to include information about creating and using a Python virtual environment, as well as using git clone and pip install within that environment.
+Here's the revised version:

 # Los Angeles Crime Data Analysis

 This project processes and analyzes crime data for Los Angeles from 2010 to 2023.
 It combines datasets, performs data cleaning, and prepares the data for spatial analysis.